Rock of Ages: This septuagenarian lawyer can beat both his clients’ criminal charges and a drum set

 Monnat & Spurrier Wins “Not Guilty On All Counts” jury verdict for Western Kansas man accused of shaken baby murder

 DODGE CITY, Kan. — A jury of 12 Ford County citizens concluded that Brock Cunningham is not guilty of any crime in connection with young Natalie Pickle’s accidental death, said Cunningham’s defense attorneys Dan Monnat and Trevor Riddle.
-“Their verdict is consistent with what we have said from the beginning: Natalie Pickle died from a tragic, accidental fall; Brock Cunningham is not guilty,” Riddle said.
+“Their verdict is consistent with what we have said from the beginning: Natalie Pickle died from a tragic, accidental fall; Brock Cunningham is not guilty.”

 Sedgwick County Prosecutors Drop Charges Against Detention Deputy